 The location where a company's board regularly meets and makes decisions may often be the company's place of effective management provided the board retains and exercises its authority to govern the company and does, in substance, make the key management and commercial decisions necessary for the conduct of the company's business as a whole.
 This situation often prevails when the board meetings are held in the same country as the country where the company's head office is located and all the directors participating in the board meetings are physically present at the meetings.
-The impact on the place of effective management arising from the holding of board meetings in different locations is another aspect that requires consideration if applicable.
+The impact on the place of effective management arising from the holding of board meetings in different locations is another aspect that requires consideration.
+The location of the board meetings, assuming for the moment it is the place where the key management and commercial decisions are made, may or may not be the same as the place where the relevant directors are tax resident.
+It can also be useful to examine how a company's board handled a crisis or various crises, expected or unexpected, that arose during the relevant period.

 There is, however, no assumption that a company's place of effective management must be where its board meets.
 For example, if a board has de facto delegated the authority to make the key management and commercial decisions for the company to the senior managers and does nothing more than routinely ratify decisions that have been made, the company's place of effective management will ordinarily be the place where those senior managers make those decisions.
-This situation would often apply, for example, when the formal board meetings are held in a location that bears no relationship to the company's activities or the primary location from where the senior managers perform their duties.
+This situation would potentially apply, for example, when the formal board meetings are held in a location that bears no relationship to the company's activities or the primary location from where the senior managers perform their duties.
 Management structures, reporting lines and responsibilities vary from company to company and no hard and fast rules exist.

-In considering whether a board is making the decisions or, alternatively, is limited to formally approving or rubber-stamping the decisions made by someone else, one must take into consideration a variety of factors.
-These include, for example, whether the directors have sufficient knowledge and information at hand, whether the directors are suitably qualified and experienced generally and in relation to the particular company, and whether the directors had reasonable time to assess the information and make the decision.
-Again, one has to look at all the relevant facts and circumstances of a particular case.
+In considering whether a board is making the decisions or, alternatively, is limited to formally approving or rubber-stamping the decisions made by someone else, a variety of factors must be taken into consideration.
+These factors include, for example, whether the directors have sufficient knowledge and information at hand, whether the directors are suitably qualified and experienced generally and in relation to the particular company, and whether the directors had reasonable time to assess the information and make the decision.
+The details regarding quorums and casting votes and the circumstances in which those aspects are applied may be relevant.
+Again, it is necessary to look at all the relevant facts and circumstances of a particular case.